flutter/flutter/docs/platforms/android/How-Flutter-apps-are-compiled-with-Gradle-for-Android.md

   to compile with a stack trace that may or may not really point to the plugin's code on disk.
-- If the plugin's code conflicts with the app's Android source code (for example, the plugin has a conflicting transitive dependancy), Gradle will generally fail to compile with difficult to translate stack traces.
+- If the plugin's code conflicts with the app's Android source code (for example, the plugin has a conflicting transitive dependency), Gradle will generally fail to compile with difficult to translate stack traces.
 - These subprojects are added in an `afterEvaluate` hook in `flutter.gradle`.
   Generally adding any logic in `afterEvaluate` blocks is discouraged because it